StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Event handlers

-Logging should be enabled for a specific event handler, not an event handler function.
+Logging can be enabled for a specific event handler, not an event handler function.

 - In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all event handlers.
-- You can use the ID from the output to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the event handler.
+- Use the ID from the output to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the event handler.

 {% tabs %}
 {% tab title="Query" %}